chirpstack/chirpstack-docs/src/v3-v4-migration.md

 ### ChirpStack (v4)

-Please make sure that the latest ChirpStack v4 version has been installed and is up and running.
+As the migration script is compatible with the latest v4.11.x version only, please make sure that you have the latest ChirpStack **v4.11.x** version installed and that it is up and running.
 You must create a new PostgreSQL database, while not strictly required, it is also recommended to create a new Redis server.

 **Note:** Do not create any gateways and devices yet, as the migration script